apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * The whole Raging Bot mission (in Spendopticon) could be tightened up in various ways, but seemed too annoying to wade through for pretty small gains.
 * The drawbridge lowering in The Cankerwood
-* Various sequences in Cold Case: Forgotten Answers, in The Cankerwood
+* Various sequences during Cold Case: Forgotten Answers, in The Cankerwood
 * Daisy's door-opening in Blastplains has been left alone; it's nice and dramatic.
-* Adding the various bath products for Dirty Deeds, in Ashfall Peaks
+* Adding the various bath products during Dirty Deeds, in Ashfall Peaks
 * Telezapper registration in The Blastplains
 * The cocking animation on the third catapult in Castle Crimson has been left alone, for boring technical reasons.